thatvirtualboy/horizon-linux-vm/README.md

 * Note your Active Directory may have different encryption type requirements.
 These can be modified in krb5.conf
 * After rebooting, you can run the command `wbinfo -g` to see your AD groups.
 This also confirms you are joined to the domain.
-* Consider deleting the script from /home/viewadmin prior to creating your clones
+* This script defaults the Winbind Separator to "+" in **smb.conf.** You can change it depending on your needs.
+More info [here](https://communities.vmware.com/docs/DOC-30246).
 * Using Winbind means each clone must re-join the domain after creation.
 You can create a local script on each clone to perform this, but it would require domain admin credentials in plaintext.
 In a production environment, it is recommended to remotely join your clones to the domain [using PowerCLI or SSH](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-0C6CE923-3CBB-4006-9081-807B62F474DF.html).
+* Consider deleting the scripts from /home/viewadmin prior to creating your clones

 ### Troubleshooting Domain Join